 "It troubles me that the most important political office in the world is becoming the face of racism and exclusion," Kaeser said in a Twitter post.Politicsread more

 Silver's rally could be losing its shine after the precious metal reached its year-to-date high, futures experts warn.Futures Nowread more

 Some 40% of Americans would struggle to come up with even $400 to pay for an emergency expense.
 Just how are so many Americans so short on cash?
 Blame debt.Personal Financeread more

 May's weak hiring and sluggish wage growth should not deter the Federal Reserve from raising interest rates in June, but it puts any further hikes this year in doubt.

 There were 138,00 nonfarm payrolls added in May, and average hourly wages rose just 2.5 percent on an annual basis.
 The unemployment rate fell to 4.3 percent from 4.4 percent, viewed as a negative since the number of people participating in the workforce also declined.

 Stock futures gave back gains after the report but reversed losses after opening lower and rose to new highs.
 Economists had expected job growth of 185,000, and some had raised their forecasts Thursday after ADP reported 253,000 private sector payrolls were added in May.
-Bond yields fell to their lows of the year, with the 10-year yield at 2.15 percent.
+Bond yields fell to their lows of the year, with the yield at 2.15 percent.
 Yields move lower when prices move higher.